-We’re still not completely sure this is the strategy Razer is going to take, but we’re confident that we’ll find out more information throughout the next few months, and even early next year.
-Either way, stay tuned, and we’ll update this article as soon as we hear more.
+We can’t be 100% sure that Razer will take this approach, but we’re sure that we’ll find out more information over the coming months.
+Either way, keep it locked TechRadar, and we’ll update this article as soon as we hear more.

 Razer Blade 2019 price

 One of the biggest drawbacks of the Razer Blade has always been its high price.
 Unfortunately, we don’t think it’s going to change with the 2019 model – people are still buying the Razer Blade, right?